 The child must then use logical reasoning to place the pictures in the correct parts of the grid so that none of the pictures appear in the same column, row or box.
 If your child has never been exposed to Sudoku before, this might take some explaining.
 Eventually, you’ll see your child picks it up quickly.

 Benefits to Blimey Box Brain Games

 Once your child completes all the tasks and unlocks all of the locks, he or she will receive a surprise or reward.
 This final treat motivates kids to keep going and helps kids to practice perseverance skills.
 Check out the Game Kit to see the complete experience.

 Additionally, as children unlock each lock, they experience small successes which motivates them to keep going.
 Games usually contain tasks that are easier and some that are more difficult.
 The easier tasks boost confidence while the more difficult tasks challenge your child’s brain.

-Blimey Box Brain games are designed and created by an elementary teacher and an attorney (who loved LSAT puzzles).
+Blimey Box Escape games are designed and created by an elementary teacher and an attorney (who loved LSAT puzzles).
 Games are carefully created to give your child a fun, yet challenging learning experience (that is often addicting).
 Don’t get mad at us if your child is asking for these almost daily!
 You will find that your child is begging you to learn!

 Go ahead and give it a try!

 Are your kids ready for a learning adventure?
 Check out our Treasure Hunt Games:

 Check out our escape room games and our locking escape room kit!
 Kids love the thrill of solving math, reading, and logic puzzles to get codes to unlock a final treasure.
 Make learning an exciting adventure!